11/7/2019

 Mark Astroshan

 There it is again.
 So I guess I wanted to ask about gross margin.
 International continues to be a bit of a sore spot there.
-US again, continues to be pretty good.
-So you touched on some of the supply chain issues in EMEA having been resolved and kind of talking directionally to stabilization, or at least that's maybe my interpretation of it.
-And the US market is still flat and was obviously flat in gross margins.
+U.S., again, continues to be pretty good.
+So you touched on some of the supply chain issues and EMEA having been resolved and kind of talking directionally to U.S. or at least that's maybe my interpretation of it.
+LATAM was obviously flat in gross margin.
 So is the worst behind you at this point?
 Do you have any more visibility on that?
 I'm not asking for guidance.
 I'd love a personal point of view of kind of how we should all think about that since I think it's one of those areas that is a bit more of a black box than others.
 So any help there would be appreciated.

 speaker